This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 You’ll want to get the best camera, but your budget is limited, or you can’t understand all the jargon the pros are using.
 Well, I’ve created this guide to help you with everything you’ll need to know to buy the best travel camera for beginners.

-When I was buying my camera, I had so many questions like:
+When I was buying my camera, I had a lot of questions like:

 - What’s the best mirrorless camera for travel?

-- How much should my budget be for a travel camera be, as a beginner photographer?
+- How much should my budget be for a travel camera, as a beginner photographer?

 - How many megapixels should my camera have?

-- Should I get the kit lens, zoom lens or prime with my travel camera?
+- Should I get the kit lens, zoom lens or prime lens with my travel camera?

 - Do I need a camera with 4K video?

 - What type of travel photography do I like?